Building spacetime from effective interactions between quantum fluctuations: How the quantum model gives a metric and the geodesic equation

-\subsubsection{Illustration: acceleration induced by $dt$}
+\subsection{Illustration: acceleration induced by $dt$}

+We will now detail how the random walk of a particle infers an acceleration of its expected position that is described by the geodesic equation, for the special case where only $dt\neq0$.
+For this illustration, we restrict the spacetime to $D=(1+d)$ dimensions.

-The acceleration $d^2 x^\mu/ds^2$ induced by $dt\neq0$ is caused by two separate processes: {\it (i)} the Gaussian random walk of the particle, and {\it (ii)} the movement of rest frame of the particle relative to the reference frame. \\\\ For the spatial acceleration, $d^2 x^i/ds^2$, the first effect was described and depicted in and around figure \ref{fig.distort}.
-In the reference frame where $g_{\mu\nu}(x_o^\rho)=\eta_{\mu\nu}$ and the normalisations are simple, that contribution is \be -\partial_i f_{t}\bigg|_{x^\rho=x_o^\rho} \ee since the local acceleration of the centre point is given by $\partial_i f_t$, and a higher interaction frequency towards one side means an acceleration in the opposite direction.
+To begin with, note that the acceleration $d^2 x^\mu/ds^2$ induced by $dt\neq0$ is caused by two separate processes: {\it (i)} the Gaussian random walk of the particle, and {\it (ii)} the movement of rest frame of the particle relative to the reference frame. \\\\ For the spatial acceleration, $d^2 x^i/ds^2$, the first effect was described and depicted in and around figure \ref{fig.distort}.
+In the reference frame where $g_{\mu\nu}(x_o^\rho)=\eta_{\mu\nu}$ and the normalisations are simple, that contribution is \be -\partial_i f_{t}\bigg|_{x^\rho=x_o^\rho} \ee since the local acceleration of the expected position is given by $\partial_i f_t$ (which can be thought of as a gradient in pressure), and a higher interaction frequency towards one side means an acceleration in the opposite direction.

 In addition, the rest frame of the particle can move with a velocity $v^i$ relative to the reference frame.
 This gives both the direct, straightforward acceleration contribution of $\partial_t v^i$, as well as a contribution of $v^i \partial_t f_t$ when the interaction rate of a particle changes in time $(\partial_t f_t\neq0)$.
 The last contribution comes from that a decrease in interaction rate ($\partial_t f_t<0$) corresponds to a de-acceleration in the direction of the velocity, since the points at which the particle interacts will grow sparser relative to $\{x^i\}$ as time progresses.
 That provides a separate process for how $\langle x^i\rangle$ is altered.
+Note that the last two contributions do not arise because the velocity or the interaction rate of the particle changes, but because those properties are altered relative to the reference frame due to that the reference frame is not flat.
 In total,

 Here, the third term has an index structure that captures the $D=(1+d)$ illustration at hand, but leaves out details necessary for general spacetimes.
 For the same reason, the index notation looks messy with respect to $t$, but the expression is valid since $t$ just represents the temporal dimension.